 - Manage your projects

-GarageFarm.NET is a cloud render farm that seamlessly combines fully automated processes with reliable human support.
-You can send your scene right from your 3D software GUI without any complex and time-consuming setups.
-You can render stills or animations.
+GarageFarm.NET is a cloud render farm that seamlessly connects with your 3D software and fully automates the process of rendering.
+You can send your scene right from the interface of your application without any complex and time-consuming setups.
+You can render high res stills or animations.
 You can render using any of the most popular render engines and industry standard plugins.

-Our plugin is comfortably integrated into your app, which allows you to send your project as it is with minimal configuring.
+Our plugin is comfortably integrated into your app allowing you to send a project as it is with minimal configuration.
 It does all the work for you.
 It collects the assets, relinks them, helps you choose the right render settings, and it detects any potential errors that may lead to problems in network rendering.
-It then sends all the data to the cloud where you can render your project with ease and control.
+It then sends all the data to the cloud where you can render your project with ease and full control.

 Open an account at https://garagefarm.net.
 The registration is quick and easy and requires only a few clicks.
 You will receive an activation email from us with a verification link.
-Remember, you need to activate your account in order to start rendering with us.
+You need to activate your account in order to start using our service.

 2. Download and install

-Log-in to Web Manager (web dashboard) at https://garage.farm and download our RenderBeamer app specific to your 3D program.
-The download link can be found in the Support panel at the left-hand side of the dashboard.
-Supported apps include: Blender, Cinema 4D, LightWave, 3ds Max, Maya, Modo, Rhino, SketchUp, Terragen, and VUE Xstream.
+Log in to Web Manager (our web dashboard) at https://garage.farm and download our renderBeamer app.
+The download link can be found in the Downloads panel located on the top of the dashboard.
+Supported apps include After Effects, Blender, Cinema 4D, LightWave, 3ds Max, Maya, Modo, Rhino, SketchUp, Terragen, and VUE Xstream.

-Install the RenderBeamer app you downloaded and run it once done installing.
+Install the renderBeamer app you downloaded and run it once done installing.
 You’ll be then asked to log in.
-Use the account user ID you received or the email you used to register in Step 1.
-Please keep in mind that the app should always be running in the background whenever uploading a project or downloading rendered frames.
+Use the account user ID you received or the email you used in registration.

 For animations, send a few test frames by setting a step (s10, s25, s50) i.e. 1to400s40 will render 10 frames in total from your range.
 For stills, send a lower resolution or lower quality image.